 On 18 July 1994, the RPF announced that the war had been won, declared a ceasefire, established a broad-based Government of National Unity and named Pasteur Bizimungu as president.
 Faustin Twagiramungu was appointed prime minister.
-The following day, the new president and prime minister were sworn in, and RPF commander Major General Paul Kagame was appointed defence minister and vice president.
+The following day, RPF commander Major General Paul Kagame was appointed defence minister and vice president.
 By the end of July, the UN Security Council had reached a final agreement about sending an international force to Rwanda.

 By the end of August Opération Turquoise was terminated and UN forces had replaced the French.
 Internationally, it had now been accepted that a ‘genocide’ had indeed taken place – and it was over.
 At sites of the worst massacres, memorials now commemorate the dead and remind the world that such an atrocity must never, never be allowed to occur again.

-A giraffe in Akagera National Park © Willem Tims, Shutterstock
+Akagera National Park supports typical savannah wildlife like giraffe, zebra and buffalo © Willem Tims, Shutterstock

 Rwanda naturally supports a widely varied fauna, but the rapid human population growth in recent decades, with its by-products of habitat loss and poaching, has resulted in the extirpation of most large mammal species outside of a few designated conservation areas.
-Rwanda today has three national parks - Volcanoes, Akagera and Nyungwe - along with a few smaller forest reserves (of which Gishwati is earmarked for future national park status).
-Each of the three established national parks protects a very different ecosystem and combination of large mammals.
-Broadly speaking, however, Akagera supports a typical savannah fauna dominated by a variety of antelope, other grazers such as zebra, buffalo and giraffe, the aquatic hippopotamus, and plains predators such as lion, leopard and spotted hyena.
+Rwanda today has four national parks – Volcanoes, Akagera, Nyungwe, and Gishwati-Mukura (which was only gazetted in 2015 and was not yet open for tourism at the time of writing) – along with a few smaller forest reserves.
+Each of the three established national parks protects a very different ecosystem and combination of large mammals, for which reason greater detail on the fauna of each reserve is given under the appropriate regional section.
+Broadly speaking, however, Akagera supports a typical savannah fauna dominated by a variety of antelope, other grazers such as zebra, buffalo, giraffe and rhinoceros, the aquatic hippopotamus, and plains predators such as lion, leopard and spotted hyena.

 Rwanda is a wonderful destination for birdwatchers, with an incredible 700 species recorded in an area smaller than Belgium and half the size of Scotland.
-Prime birdwatching destinations include Nyungwe (310 species including numerous forest rarities and 27 Albertine Rift endemics) and Akagera (480 species of savannah bird, raptor and water bird).
+Greater detail is supplied in regional chapters, but prime birdwatching destinations include Nyungwe (310 species including numerous forest rarities and 27 Albertine Rift Endemics) and Akagera (480 species of savannah bird, raptor and water bird).
 Almost anywhere in the country can, however, prove rewarding to birders: an hour in the garden of one of the capital’s larger hotels is likely to throw up a variety of colourful robin-chats, weavers, finches, flycatchers and sunbirds.

 Rwanda today probably contains inhabitants raised in a greater number of countries than most other African nations, as long-term exiles returned after the genocide from Uganda, Kenya, Tanzania, Burundi, Europe, the USA and more.
 But of course Rwanda is their origin and their home.

-Following the disruptive ethnic clashes of the post-colonial years, which culminated in the 1994 genocide, the currently accepted line is to stress Rwandan unity: the fact that before the arrival of the colonisers Rwandans were living together on the same hills, speaking the same language and practising the same culture.
+Following the disruptive ethnic clashes of the post-colonial years, which culminated in the 1994 genocide, the current focus is to stress Rwandan unity: the fact that before the arrival of the colonisers Rwandans were living together on the same hills, speaking the same language and practising the same culture.